 Remember the law calls for:

 As I said, there is a lot of controversy about the log.
-Interpretation of this clause, and general practice among homeschoolers and school districts, varies widely.
-The DOE, HSLDA, and some school districts believe the law requires a "daily log".
+Interpretation of this clause, and general practice among homeschoolers and evaluators, varies widely.
+The DOE, HSLDA, and some evaluators believe the law requires a "daily log".
 However, many homeschoolers interpret the law differently.
 They believe that the law says that they must keep a log of the reading materials they use ("a log…which designates by title the reading materials used"), and that the log must be kept as they go throughout the year ("made contemporaneously with the instruction").
 They do not believe that a book needs to be listed each day it is used – they just list it once.
 So at the end of the year their log is simply a list of books they’ve used throughout the year.
 This is commonly referred to as a "book log".

 So how do you keep a book log?
 Just keep a list of books your child has used.
 Generally, you only need to list each book once, rather than every day you use it.